CodeSpaceCZ/Uptime-Status/README.md

 - **Global Status at a Glance**: Instantly view the overall status of all your services in the page header.
 - **Grouping and Monitoring**: Organize your services into groups and closely monitor their performance.
 - **Heartbeats and More**: Utilize various Uptime Kuma features to ensure comprehensive monitoring.
+- **Multiple Backends and Failovers**: Uptime Status provides a way to setup multiple Uptime Kuma backends with automatic failover.
 - **No JavaScript Required**: A JavaScript-free experience for a wider audience.

 ## How it works

 Uptime Status fetches data from Uptime Kuma's public status page API.
-This way, you can share your status pages while keeping your Uptime Kuma instance instance secure within your private network.
+This way, you can share your status pages while keeping your Uptime Kuma instance secure within your private network.

 ## Requirements